Amended August 3, 2014

 Section 2.
-The Constitution may be amended as follows:
+Process.
+The constitution may be amended as follows:

-- (b) Unless otherwise provided in this section, amendments become effective sixty (60) days following the adjournment of said annual National Convention.
-Any approved amendments to the Constitution must be circulated to all Board members, Regions, affiliate Chapters, and Members within that sixty (60) days.
+(b) Unless otherwise provided in this constitution, amendments become effective sixty (60) days following the adjournment of said annual national convention.
+The parliamentarian, assisted by the national office, must circulate any approved amendments to the board of directors and national membership within those sixty (60) days.

 Section 3.
-This Constitution as amended shall take effect on August 5, 2011, and shall supersede any prior Constitution.
+Enactment.
+This constitution as amended shall take effect on Aug.
+3, 2014, and shall supersede any prior NABJ constitution.